benetech/VideoDeduplication/README.md

 GPU version

-`sudo docker run --runtime=nvidia -it -p 8888:8888 -v /datadrive:/datadrive [IMAGE_NAME]`
+`sudo docker run --runtime=nvidia -it -p 8888:8888 -v /datadrive:/datadrive wingpu`

 CPU VERSION

 `sudo docker run  -it -p 8889:8889 -v /datadrive:/datadrive wincpu`

-Within the Image's command line:

-`source activate winnow`

-This will activate the project's conda environment

 The example above the directory "/datadrive" has been mounted to the "/datadrive" path within the Docker image.